Frank Perrin

-Frank Perrin (born 20th century) is a French photographer and critic, based in Paris.
+Frank Perrin (born 1969) is a French male photographer and critic, based in Paris.

 Career

-Perrin has spent the last ten years exploring the notion of post-capitalism and compiling a compendium of our contemporary obsessions.
+Perrin has spent the last ten years exploring the notion of post-capitalism and compiling a compendium of contemporary obsessions.

-From joggers, and yachts to fashion shows Postcapitalism is a metaphysical flipbook of the fundamental ideas of our era, where each photography becomes a new landscape of the unconscious and desires of today.
+Post-Capitalism is a project flip-book of the fundamental ideas of the current era, from joggers and yachts to fashion shows, where each photograph aims to be a new landscape of the unconscious and desires of modern society.

 Perrin was formerly a philosophy teacher and an art critic.
-He started the photographic series of the joggers in 1998 and the fashion shows in 2003.
+He started the photographic series of joggers in 1998 and fashion shows in 2003.
 After founding the art review Bloc Notes in the early 1990s, he began taking photographs.
 He is also the founding director of Crash Magazine.